Approach Anxiety (AA) is real because your brain is designed to protect you, not get you laid.

 - Head up

-- Then smile.
+- Then smile

 The freeze happens when fear outpaces action.
+The fix is simple.

-Count down.
+Count down:

 - Five.